-Participating children and adults have raised funds in advance of the trip to pay for project expenses and something that our kids take for granted – but is an unimaginable luxury in rural El Salvador: laptop computers and internet access for the cooperative’s computer lab!
+Participating children and adults have raised funds in advance of the trip to pay for project expenses and something that our kids take for granted – but is an unimaginable luxury in rural El Salvador.

 Click here to give a donation and help Empower the Americas